01 of 16

 09 of 16

-Located in residential Georgetown, the 19th-century mansion boasts a lovely ten-acre garden with roses, wisteria-covered arbors, cherry trees, and magnolias.
-The estate houses an unusual collection of Byzantine and re-Columbian art and historical artifacts.
-Garden tours are offered daily at 2:15 p.m. (except Mondays).
+Located in residential Georgetown, the 19th-century mansion and museum boast a lovely ten-acre garden with roses, wisteria-covered arbors, cherry trees, and magnolias.

 Address: R and 31st Sts.
 NW Washington, DC.